tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 {{< /tab >}}
 {{< /tabs >}}

-### Additional considerations for Khipu integration
+### Additional Considerations for Khipu Integration

 **Transparency in payments:** Payments processed through the Khipu gateway will appear on the payer's account statement under the name _PayU Chile SA_.